johannesjo/angular-promise-buttons/README.md

 ## configuration
-There are also some defaults for you to set (if you like).
-You can do this by using the angularPromiseButtons-provider:
+There are also some defaults for you to set, if you like.
+You can do this by using the ```angularPromiseButtonsProvider```:
 ```javascript
 angular.module('exampleApp', [
   'angularPromiseButtons'